Azure/Azure-Sentinel/Solutions/IPQualityScore/Playbooks/Enrich-Sentinel-IPQualityScore-Phone-Number-Reputation/readme.md

 # Enrich-Sentinel-IPQualityScore-Phone-Number-Reputation
 author: David Mackler, IPQualityScore

 This playbook uses the IPQS Fraud and Risk Scoring connector to automatically enrich Phone Numbers found in the Sentinel incidents.
-This Playbook Template provides the Reputation (High Risk, Moderate Risk, Low Risk, Suspicious, Clean) based on Fraud Score.
+This Playbook Template provides the Reputation  such as **High Risk, Moderate Risk, Low Risk, Suspicious, Clean** based on Fraud Score.

 Learn more about the integration via the https://docs.microsoft.com/connectors/ipqsfraudandriskscor/ or visit https://www.ipqualityscore.com/contact-us to request a trial key.

-## Screenshots
+## Sentinel Incident Comments Screenshot

 ![Incident Comments](./Graphics/comments.png)